NATO chief sure spat over Sweden, Finland will be resolved

 Associated Press

-ISTANBUL (AP) — Turkey’s leader flatly opposes having Sweden and Finland join NATO, but the military alliance’s top official said Thursday he was confident the standoff would be resolved and the two Nordic nations would have their membership requests approved soon.
+ISTANBUL (AP) — Turkey’s leader flatly opposes having Sweden and Finland join NATO, but the military alliance’s chief said Thursday he was confident the standoff would be resolved and the two Nordic nations would have their membership requests approved soon.

 Turkey’s approval of Finland and Sweden’s application to join the Western military alliance is crucial because NATO makes decisions by consensus.
 Each of its 30 member countries has the power to veto a membership bid.